Panavia Tornado: Production

 The contract for the Batch 1 aircraft was signed on 29 July 1976.
 The first flight of a production aircraft was on 10 July 1979 by ZA319 at BAe Warton.
 The first aircraft were delivered to the RAF and German Air Force on 5 and 6 June 1979 respectively.
 The first Italian Tornado was delivered on 25 September 1981.
 On 29 January 1981, the Tri-National Tornado Training Establishment (TTTE) officially opened at RAF Cottesmore, remaining active in training pilots from all operating nations until 31 March 1999.
 The 500th Tornado to be produced was delivered to West Germany on 19 December 1987.

 Export customers were sought after West Germany withdrew its objections to exporting the aircraft; Saudi Arabia was the only export customer of the Tornado.
 The agreement to purchase the Tornado was part of the Al-Yamamah arms deal between British Aerospace and the Saudi government.
-Oman had committed to purchasing Tornados and the equipment to operate them for a total value of £250 million in the late 1980s, but cancelled the order in 1990 due to financial difficulties.
+Oman had committed to purchasing eight Tornado F2s and the equipment to operate them for a total value of £250 million in August 1985, but cancelled the order in 1990 due to financial difficulties.

 During the 1970s, Australia considered joining the MRCA programme to find a replacement for their ageing Dassault Mirage IIIs; ultimately the McDonnell Douglas F/A-18 Hornet was selected to meet the requirement.
 Canada similarly opted for the F/A-18 after considering the Tornado.
 Japan considered the Tornado in the 1980s, along with the F-16 and F/A-18, before selecting the Mitsubishi F-2.
 In the 1990s, both Taiwan and South Korea expressed interest in acquiring a small number of Tornado ECR aircraft.
 In 2001, EADS proposed a Tornado ECR variant with a greater electronic warfare capability for Australia.

 Production came to an end in 1998; the last batch of aircraft produced going to the Royal Saudi Air Force, who had ordered a total of 96 IDS Tornados.
 In June 2011, it was announced that the Tornado fleet had flown collectively over one million flying hours.
 Aviation author Jon Lake noted that "The Trinational Panavia Consortium produced just short of 1,000 Tornados, making it one of the most successful postwar bomber programs".
-In 2008, AirForces Monthly said of the Tornado: "For more than a quarter of a century ... the most important military aircraft in Western Europe."
+In 2008, AirForces Monthly called the Tornado: "For more than a quarter of a century ... the most important military aircraft in Western Europe."